babelouest/ulfius/README.md

  * get the value corresponding to the specified key in the u_map
  * return NULL if no match found
  * search is case insensitive
- * returned value must be freed after use
+ * returned value must be free'd after use
  */
 char * u_map_get_case(const struct _u_map * u_map, const char * key);

 /**
  * Create an exact copy of the specified struct _u_map
  * return a reference to the copy, NULL otherwise
- * returned value must be freed after use
+ * returned value must be free'd after use
  */
 struct _u_map * u_map_copy(const struct _u_map * source);